Baton Rouge High bomb threat likely linked to similar calls across the state; lockdown lifted

 Catholic High — which is located less than a block from Baton Rouge High — was also placed on lockdown as a precaution, administrators told WBRZ.
 St. Joseph's Academy was under a lockdown protocol as well in response to the situation at Baton Rouge High.

-Government Street and North Acadian Thruway were closed in the area of those campuses.
+Government Street and North Acadian Thruway were closed in the area of those campuses as police investigated the threat.

 Baton Rouge Police told WBRZ the threat was called in at Baton Rouge High sometime Wednesday.
 The caller claimed they had an explosive device and a gun, according to police.

 During a news conference Wednesday afternoon, BRPD Chief Murphy Paul said that similar calls were recently made to schools in the Denham Springs, Houma and New Orleans areas.
-No device has been found so far.

-EBR Superintendent Sito Narcisse said Baton Rouge High expects to lift the lockdown soon, and students will be dismissed at their usual time.
+The Lafourche Parish Sheriff's Office reported that it responded to a similar call sometime Wednesday.

 More News